 To make the most productive use of the Writing Center, you should book appointments at the point in your writing process when you are ready to actively engage in a conversation with a tutor about your ideas.
 Tutors do not edit or proofread your writing, and they will not tell you how to revise your paper.
 Instead, they will help you meet your own writing goals.

 Writing Center conferences should not be a substitute for your own writing process, and we expect that you will use what you learn at the Writing Center to become a stronger reader and editor of your own writing.

 Tutors offer help with the following aspects of the writing process:

 - Argument, structure, and clarity of your draft

 - Identify recurring problems with grammar and syntax

-- General help with the writing process (what does an academic paper look like?/drafting/revision)
+- General help with the process of drafting and revising

 - How to approach the research paper